How to Fill a Vape Cartridge: Complete Guide (2026)

 • Press down firmly and evenly

-• You should hear/feel a click as it snaps into place
+• You should hear or feel a click as it snaps into place

 ⚠️ Critical Timing: If you wait too long to cap, the oil may start flowing into the coil unevenly.
 Cap within 60-90 seconds for best results.
 For thin oils, cap faster (60 seconds).
 For thick oils, you have slightly more time (90 seconds).